locllos/felere/README.md

 ### Method implementation

-In order to implement a new federated learning method, the following steps are required:
+To implement a new federated learning method, the following steps are required:

 1. Inherit from the `BaseFederatedOptimizer` class.
 2. Implement the `play_round` and `client_update` methods.
 These methods should be specific to the new custom algorithm.